DaemonicLabs/Voodoo/README.md

 It may not be for you if:

-:small_orange_diamond: You doo not feel comfortable using a shell
+:small_orange_diamond: You do not feel comfortable using a shell
 :small_orange_diamond: You don't have a website or place for people to download files from
 :small_orange_diamond: You don't want anything to do with distributing the launcher or pack